itshendson/exercises/Patterns/Two Pointers/Two Pointers.md

 ## Recognizing Problem
 - There is usually a Target value to sum, match, or duplicate to remove

+## Types of Two Pointers
+- Collision - One array, move from two sides to middle.
+- Forward - One array, both move forward.
+- Parallel - Two arrays, each array has been assigned with a pointer.

 ```
 def twoSum(self, nums: List[int], target: int) -> List[int]:
     left, right = 0, len(nums) - 1